emilefrey/django-react-postgres-boilerplate/README.md

 **_Make sure backend\entrypoint.sh has LF format and not CRLF format_**

-You shouldn't have to make any other changes to get this up and running, but here's some things to note:
+You shouldn't have to make any other changes to get the app up and running, but here's some things to note:

 - The default login credentials are admin and admin_password.
 These can be changed in backend/.env.